 Competitors may find a printer helpful, but this is not essential.

 |1.||If your team are the first to solve any of the six chapters, then each team member wins £15 in Amazon gift vouchers.|

 |2.||Each member of the teams that finish in first, second and third place on the leaderboard win £30, £25 and £20, respectively, in Amazon gift vouchers, and the teams' schools will win a trophy.|

 Now that you're an expert cryptographer, you'll want to show off your new skills in person!
-Join us at the School of Mathematics at the University of Manchester on Wed April 30th 2014 for plenty of code-breaking action, a live cryptography mini-challenge, and the prize ceremony for the competition winners!
+Join us at the Department of Mathematics at the University of Manchester on Wednesday 29th April 2020 for plenty of code-breaking action, a live cryptography mini-challenge, and the prize ceremony for the competition winners!

 Click the link for more details about the Alan Turing Cryptography Day.